 Please read the Applicants guide here before submitting your application.

 To take responsibility for all planned maintenance, reactive repair, support and upkeep of all electrical and associated services on Station.

 - Served full apprenticeship, BTEC, relevant City & Guilds or NVQ

 - Recognised qualification within the electrical services industry

 Be responsible for the operation, maintenance and repair of:

 - Mains distribution (240v single phase & 400v three phase)

 - HVAC controls

 - BMS controls

-In addition, the maintenance electrician is responsible for
+In addition, the electrical maintenance technician is responsible for: